Scan through our site and you’ll find details on famous guitarists, bands they played in and concert clips from YouTube.

 Marillion – Fantastic Place

 Guitar Music Lives On

-Check out our “Legends Tab” in the menu above for insights and historical facts about some of the greatest guitar players of all time.
-Read through some of our personal memories of hearing a fantastic tune on the radio for the first time or grooving to some rad tunes at a house party.
+You will also want to check out our “Legends Tab” in the menu above for insights and historical facts about some of the greatest guitar players of all time and subscribe to our guitarist magazine for the inside scoop.
+We’ve also added a “Concerts Tab” where you will find high quality kick-ass concerts.
+Read through some of our personal memories of hearing a new song on the radio for the first time or grooving to some rad tunes at a house party.

-Some of the most amazing musicians of all time came to life on the radio once the electric guitar became popular, and they had the power to blaze a trail of emotion in our minds, leaving permanent memories to relive every time you hear one of their tunes years later.
+Some of the most amazing musicians of all time came to life on the radio once the electric guitar became popular, and they had the power to blaze a trail in our minds, leaving permanent memory bytes to experience like a flashback when you hear “that song” years later.

 Back in The Day